rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </h1>
 ```

-Second, I want to recommend you Styled Components as one of many *CSS-in-JS* solutions for React.
+Second, I want to show (not recommend anymore) you Styled Components as one of many *CSS-in-JS* solutions for React.
 This approach is brought to you by a library called [styled-components](/react-styled-components/) (or alternatives such as [emotion](https://emotion.sh/)) which co-locates styling created with JavaScript next to your React components in the same file or a co-located file:

 ```javascript
 import styled from 'styled-components';